 Hear and Say receive only a portion of their funding from state and federal governments, and rely heavily on corporate and community support and fundraising to raise the funds necessary to deliver intensive therapy services to those families that need them.

-A constant stream of hungry customers and cars needing a wash, as well as people just wanting to give a generous donation, resulted in over $400 raised for this wonderful cause.
+A constant stream of hungry customers and cars needing a wash, as well as people just wanting to give generously, resulted in over $400 raised for this wonderful cause.

 Mackay Hearing’s car wash and sausage sizzle was supported by: